maxmelichov/Text-To-speech/README.md

 We're using the custom Tacotron 2 that we took from Nvidia and custom notebooks.

+## Information about HebrewToEnglish.py
+We implemented several functions that deal with processing and converting Hebrew text into English sounds.
+It includes functions for breaking down numbers into Hebrew words, converting Hebrew letters into their corresponding English sounds, and converting entire Hebrew sentences into English sounds.
+The code also includes functions for handling numbers, punctuation marks, and special cases within the Hebrew text.

 ## What can be done to make this model even more robust:
 1. Make a set of all the possible UNICODE-8 of Hebrew letters with Nikon.
 2. Change in Tacotron 2 model the input letters in your set UNICODE-8 of Hebrew letters with Nikon.